wengzf20/wengzf20.github.io/_posts/2024-02-01-compressibleInterFoam.md

 `This page is under development`

 CompressibleInterFoam is a default multiphase solver in OpenFOAM.
 It is capable of solving two compressible, non-isothermal immiscible fluids, with/without cavitation.
 The phase interface is captured using volume of fluid (VoF) approach.
+The following analysis is based on OpenFOAM 9.

 <!-- \begin{equation} \label{eq:cauchy-schwarz} \left( \sum{k=1}^n a_k b_k \right)^2 \leq \left( \sum{k=1}^n ak^2 \right) \left( \sum{k=1}^n b_k^2 \right) \end{equation}
 Eq. \ref{eq:cauchy-schwarz} is the Cauchy-Schwarz inequality. -->